 In addition, the system allows for non-deliverable conditions.
 This means that if the driver stops at the customer site and nobody is home, there is a trackable structure in place.
 Those items are left on the truck and returned to the warehouse to be rescheduled for the next time the customers are available.

 While not always applicable in the furniture space, wave picking allows for the system to look at all orders for the day and find like items in the orders.
 When the WDS WMS operates wave picking, a person is sent to a bin location once as opposed to multiple times to pick up additional items.
 This is a critical component to not only reducing deadhead travel but also minimizing the wear and tear on equipment and products.

-Building a furniture warehouse management software from the ground up meant diving deep into the wants and needs of large furniture companies.
-As a result of creating the WDS WMS, we have found that each customer has unique needs.
+Building a furniture warehouse management system from the ground up meant diving deep into the wants and needs of large furniture companies.
+As a result of creating the WDS WMS, we have found that each customer has unique needs to improve their furniture logistics operation.
 A one-size-fits-all software solution would fail to meet these specific, dynamic needs.
 With this in mind, our robust software can be modified and customized to fit the exact mold of our customers’ particular requirements.

 For more information on the WDS furniture WMS, contact our office at your earliest convenience to speak to a software specialist.